Bay News 9: InfoMás

-InfoMás was a well-received Spanish language regional news channel operated through a partnership between Bay News 9 and Orlando-based sister network News 13.
-The channel was the first 24-hour Spanish language regional news channel in the United States; in addition to providing normal rolling news coverage, the channel also carried exclusive stories tailored to Tampa's storied Hispanic and Latin American population.
+InfoMás was a Spanish language regional news channel operated through a partnership between Bay News 9 and Orlando-based sister network News 13.
+The channel was the first 24-hour Spanish language regional news channel in the United States; in addition to providing normal rolling news coverage, the channel also carried exclusive stories tailored to Tampa's Hispanic and Latin American population.
 Originally carried on digital channel 139, Bay News 9 en Español was later moved to Spectrum digital channel 900.
 In 2010, the channel began Spanish language game telecasts from the Tampa Bay Rays and Miami Marlins Major League Baseball, and Orlando Magic NBA franchises.
 The service originated as a separate 24-hour Spanish news channel focused solely on the Tampa Bay area called "Bay News 9 en Español,".
 Created by Elliott Wiser, the channel launched in March 2002, becoming the country’s first local news channel in Spanish.
 On March 11, 2011, Bright House Networks announced that it would merge Bay News 9 and Central Florida News 13's respective Spanish-language news channels into a single regional channel, InfoMás.
-However, soon after Charter assumed control of the company, InfoMás was discontinued (despite popular demand) on November 20, 2017, due to most of the Hispanic population in the area watching Bay News 9's English coverage.
-The regional network was launched on July 12, 2011.
+The regional network was launched on July 12, 2011.However, soon after Charter assumed control of the company, InfoMás was discontinued on November 20, 2017, due to most of the Hispanic population in the area watching Bay News 9's English coverage.